About New South Wales

 New South Wales is home to the country’s largest and oldest city, Sydney.
-The state also encompasses the Australian Capital Territory, which is home to the country’s capital, Canberra.
+The state also encompasses the Australian Capital Territory, home to the country’s capital, Canberra.

-Sydney and the coastal areas of New South Wales are the most popular tourist destinations, but the whole state offers experiences which will suit all interests and tastes.
+Sydney and the coastal areas are the most popular tourist destinations in New South Wales, but the whole state offers experiences which will suit all interests and tastes.
 If you’re looking for a destination that has it all – white sandy beaches, historical and cultural sites, natural wonders and more – start planning your next trip to New South Wales.

 Public transport within Sydney is fantastic.
 Visitors can travel by rail, bus or on ferries in the harbour.
 Taxis are another option as are private cars, parking is just a bit difficult to come by in the central city.